 The following pages offer an overview of Caltech's aims and programs and a brief history of how it evolved into one of the world's major research institutions.
-They list Nobel Prizes that faculty and alumni have received, introduce the campus and its facilities, and discuss educational opportunities and student life.

 Mission, Educational Objectives, and Structure

 The mission of the California Institute of Technology (Caltech) is to expand human knowledge and benefit society through research integrated with education.
 We investigate the most challenging, fundamental problems in science and technology in a singularly collegial, interdisciplinary atmosphere, while educating outstanding students to become creative members of society.